 Our vision at First Baptist Church is to see our families, our community and our world transformed by the power of God.

-To accomplish this, our mission as First Baptist Church is to speak out and live out the truth of the gospel of Jesus Christ.
+To accomplish this, our mission as First Baptist Church is to proclaim and display the truth of the gospel of Jesus Christ.

 In an effort to fulfill our mission, we hold to these 7 priorities:

 The gospel is the good news about Jesus Christ.
 Our goal is to be absolutely clear about who he is, what he came to do and why we so desperately need him.
 The gospel that we proclaim says that God is infinitely holy, man is utterly sinful and in his atoning death, Jesus was perfectly righteous.
 Therefore, we as sinful men and women need what Jesus did through his righteous life and his atoning death to be applied to us.
 This comes through repentance of sin and faith in Christ alone.
 Our desire is that this message would clearly permeate through every service and every ministry of our church.

 The church rises and falls based on the priority it places on the Scriptures.
 Ultimate authority and sufficiency are found in the Word of God, therefore what we preach and teach and how we live is derived from Scripture.
 Therefore, we primarily value the exposition and application of scripture taken verse by verse where the main point of the sermon is the main point of the passage.
 This is called expositional preaching and it allows us as a people of God to best be informed and transformed by Scripture.